Sigularusrex/tchu-tchu/README.md

 **Key Points:**
 - ✅ **Always pass `celery_app=app`** to `get_subscribed_routing_keys()` - this ensures handlers are registered before queue configuration
 - ✅ Queue bindings are **automatically generated** from your `@subscribe` decorators
-- ✅ Both broadcast events and RPC calls can use the same queue (or separate them if you want different priorities)
+- ✅ Both broadcast events and RPC calls can use the same queue

 ### 2. Subscribe to Events